 “The act of reading…is a powerful predictor of life success by any measure.
 It is the best predictor of who goes to university regardless of socio-economic background.
 It is the best predictor of life income, career options, even life partner choices.
 And neuroscience is proving that reading fiction is one of the most powerful means of developing sympathetic individuals, with better social skills and higher levels of self esteem, resulting in increasing self improvement and positive social behaviours.”

-The Huffington Post, article on recent research into reading habits of young people, 2018 If you are in Years 7-9, your English summer homework is all about reading for pleasure.
+If you are in Years 7-9, your English summer homework is all about reading for pleasure.

 Your class teachers may have set specific homework for over the break based on the needs of your class.
 You should, however, also spend some independent study time to do the following in order to take control of your own learning and to get ahead in your studies.

 You should use the summer break to continue preparing for your coursework.
+You should read The Great Gatsby and complete the reading and tasks in the preparatory booklet.